This is my working definition of Divination:

 In our modern era, however, there are hundreds of various styles and artistic embellishments to be found in tarot decks and what might really speak to you won’t necessarily work for another person.
 It’s my belief that because the tarot is a deeply personal tool, you should explore multiple decks and see if you can find one that really resonates with you.

 My first deck was a Rider-Waite deck I was given in high school by a friend’s mother.
-I learned on that deck, but I was never particularly good with reading from it, so I gave it away to another friend a few years later when I got my Robin Wood deck.
+I learned on that deck, but I was never particularly good with reading from it, so I gave it away to another friend a couple of years later when I got my Robin Wood deck.
 I’ve since gone back to using a Rider-Waite deck (specifically the Radiant Rider-Waite Tarot— which has the same pictures but is more brightly colored than the original deck.
 This was my main issue with using it before: the art didn’t really speak to me at the time).
-I use it specifically for working magic and ritual; I don’t do readings with it.
+I use it specifically for working magic and ritual, and for teaching tarot to others; I don’t do readings with it.

 The history of the tarot is long, involved, and interesting, but it’s also not really necessary to learn when you’re beginning to study the cards for divinatory use.
 BUT be warned, if you become a card reader and don’t know the history and origin of the tarot and you read for someone who maybe doesn’t read the cards but knows about them, it will greatly diminish your credibility if you don’t know the history and/or are unable to answer questions about them.